vmware-tanzu/velero/design/Implemented/general-progress-monitoring.md

 	// initiate asynchronous actions, and a second slice of ResourceIdentifiers specifying related items
 	// which should be backed up after all asynchronous operations have completed.
 This last field will be
 	// ignored if operationID is empty, and should not be filled in unless the resource must be updated in the
-	// backup after async operations complete (i.e. some of the item's kubernetes metadata will be updated
+	// backup after async operations complete (i.e. some of the item's Kubernetes metadata will be updated
 	// during the asynch operation which will be required during restore) Execute(item runtime.Unstructured, backup *api.Backup) (runtime.Unstructured, []velero.ResourceIdentifier, string, []velero.ResourceIdentifier, error)